-The Directors resolved to pay a fully franked final dividend of 7.5 cents per share which will be paid to shareholders on 30 September 2021.
-This brings the total dividend for FY21 to 13.5 cents fully franked.
-This represents a 73% payout ratio on FY21 underlying earnings (NPAT excluding restructuring costs).
+The directors resolved to pay a fully franked final dividend of 2.0 cents per share which will be paid to shareholders on 30 September 2022.
+The total dividend for FY22 is 4.0 cents fully franked.
+This represents a 123% payout ratio on FY22 underlying earnings.